Believe it or not, there’s more to energy switching than simply finding the best energy deals to cut the cost of your gas and electricity bills.

 Price is the most important factor when choosing an energy supplier to switch to, so it’s no surprise the top performing energy companies rated highly for value for money.
 And, as consumers get savvier about savings and energy efficiency, so the top-rated providers also score highly for accuracy and clarity of bills.

-Octopus Energy has been rated as the UK’s top energy supplier, with an 80% customer score and five-star ratings right across the board, including accuracy and clarity of bills, online and telephone customer service, complaints handling, value for money, and helping customers understand and reduce energy usage.
+Octopus Energy has once again been rated as the UK’s top energy supplier, with an 83% customer score and five-star ratings in three of the six categories - bill accuracy, customer service and complaints handling.

 Here’s how the top 10 energy suppliers measured up: